justinrubek/reform/README.md

 The `pkg` directory will now contain `bundle.js` and `reform_site_bg.wasm`.
 Place these files into the server's static folder under `static/pkg`, renaming the wasm file to `reform_site.wasm`

+To ease this process, the site folder contains shell scripts to build the bundle and copy it to the server directory:
+`build.sh && ./coppy.sh`

 ### Server
 Cargo can be used normally to build Rocket: